Introducing Coalton: How to Have Our (Typed) Cake and (Safely) Eat It Too, in Common Lisp

 Introduction

 Coalton is a statically typed functional programming language built with Common Lisp.
+We can load it like a normal Lisp library.

 This is Coalton computing Fibonacci numbers by exponentiating functions (not numbers!):